seed-cat/seedcat/docs/design.md

-# seedcat design
+# Seedcat design
+Over time, bitcoin users are switching from [insecure brain wallets](https://fc16.ifca.ai/preproceedings/36_Vasek.pdf) to modern wallets that implement [BIP39](https://en.bitcoin.it/wiki/BIP_0039) seed phrases.

+Yet no fast recovery tool existed recovering modern wallets.

-What makes `seedcat` the world's fastest seed word and passphrase recovery tool?
+`seedcat` was designed to be the world's fastest BIP39 recovery tool through two components:

-`seedcat` consists of two components:
 - A backend in C that leverages the GPU-optimized algorithms from being a [hashcat](https://hashcat.net/wiki/) module
 - A frontend CLI in Rust that simplifies the recovery for users and generates valid seeds in parallel

-## hashcat backend
+# Hashcat backend
 The most expensive part of generating private keys from seed phrases is 2048 iterations of the PBKDF2-HMAC-SHA512 algorithm.
 Luckily we can easily run this algorithm in parallel on GPUs and hashcat already has the fastest implementation.

 If the user has the master XPUB we already have 128-bits of entropy we can check our hash against.
 Otherwise we need to perform some ECC operations that are also optimized in hashcat.